ckan/ckan/doc/data-viewer.rst

 * ``png``
 * ``jpg``
+* ``jpeg``
 * ``gif``

 The types of resources that are embedded directly can be specified in the CKAN config file.
 See :ref:`ckan.preview.direct` for more information.

-The following types of resources will be loaded in an iframe:
+The following types of resources will be loaded in an iframe if there is no extension that can preview these types:

 * ``plain``
 * ``txt``